Preparing For The Future

 - Balancing a chequebook

-Students who are at least halfway through their program have the opportunity to study to complete their GED and Teen Challenge will arrange for them to write their GED test.
+Clients who are at least halfway through their program have the opportunity to study to complete their GED and Teen Challenge will arrange for them to write their GED test.